Military life can’t always be explained, but books can help others understand.

 Children get used to the “rhythm” of military life.

-Oh, that explains a lot.
+Oh, that explained a lot.

 Other books have helped me in other ways, but these four were significant.